psysrc/barnacle-python/README.md

 Aptly named because barnacles don't do a lot, are rough around the edges, and will cause you pain if you work with them too much.

-A similar GitHub project exists, [barnacle-rust](https://github.com/psysrc/barnacle-rust), which is intended to become an implementation of **barnacle** written in Rust.
-The Python implementation of **barnacle** is intended mostly for experimentation.

 ## Build

 Run `pip install .` to build and install the `barnacle` Python module.